bostonphp/PHP-Beginners-Book/bookshelv/readme.markdown

 - Upload your Markdown text file and see it live in a format suitable for publishing
 - Include images, videos, and interactive content within your book
 - Online writing guides with great tips
-- Use tools like iwWriter, or the built-in Markdown editor
+- Use tools like iawriter, or the built-in Markdown editor
-- Seemlessly integrate your desktop authoring tools with Bookshelv with your Dropbox account
+- Seamlessly integrate your desktop authoring tools with Bookshelv with your Dropbox account
 - Convert your existing work to Markdown.
 Word, PDF, Text, HTML, Latex, etc
 - Revision control, and merge
 - Find out how long it will take to read your book